Andros-Spica/PondTrade/README.md

   set pcolor 54 ; green for land
 ]
 ```
 The function `random-float <number>` returns a random "float" number greater or equal to 0.0 and lower than `<number>`.
-To strech your learning skills, we are jumping a few minor steps and defining a noise that is a portion of `halfSmallerDimension` and controlable through the parameter `coastalNoiseLevel`.
+To strech your learning skills, we are jumping a few minor steps in refactoring by defining a noise that is a portion of `halfSmallerDimension` and controlable through the parameter `coastalNoiseLevel`.

 ### End result

 We now can generate strange "spray ponds".
 More importantly, we made the generation process controllable through two parameters that are easily understandable.
 Play with the parameters and meditate on their effects on the shape of the pond.
 ```NetLogo
 to create-map